hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/options/index.md

 });
 ```

-With no other *field* properties specified, HHDataList implicitly applies the following default property values to the `key` and `title` objects:
+With no other *field* properties specified, HHDataList (internally) applies the following default property values:

 ``` js nonum
 new HHDataList({